Cacareco

 Cacareco's candidacy inspired the Rhinoceros Party of Canada, nominally led by the rhinoceros Cornelius the First.

-Cacareco's candidacy also inspired a very popular 1960 Carnival song.

 History

-Cacareco was born in 1954, at the Jardim Zoológico do Rio de Janeiro.
+Cacareco was born in 1954 at the Jardim Zoológico do Rio de Janeiro.
 She was the daughter of rhinoceroses Britador and Terezinha.
 In 1958 she was loaned for three months, on the occasion of the opening of São Paulo Zoo.
-In that year there were elections being held for the city council.
+The following year, there were elections being held for the city council.
 Journalist Itaboraí Martins, displeased with the candidates' level, proposed the name of Cacareco as a write-in candidate.

 Cacareco was returned to Rio de Janeiro two days before the elections, where she received 100,000 votes.
 She was also exhibited at Porto Alegre in 1962, before dying in the same year.
+Her skeleton is currently on display at the Museum of Anatomy of the University of São Paulo.